0015/ESP32-OV5640-AF/README.md

 ## Hardware Modification

 To use the AF function of the OV5640 on the ESP32 AI-Thinker board, you need to connect 3.3v to the last 24th pin(AF-VCC).
-I share what I've been working on.[You can also see how AF works.](https://youtu.be/922BWy3OOoQ)
+I share what I've been working on.
+[You can also see how AF works.](https://youtu.be/922BWy3OOoQ)

 <a href="https://youtu.be/922BWy3OOoQ">
 <img width="800" src="https://github.com/0015/ESP32-OV5640-AF/blob/main/misc/main.jpg">